Buffalo High School (Minnesota): 2016-17

 The One Act Play went to the state competition for the fourth year in a row with their show "Amber Waves".

 School day

 BHS offers many courses for students to choose from.
 150 total classes are offered, 5 of which are AP classes.
-The school day begins at 8:50 and ends at 3:25, using a block schedule of four class periods.
+The school day begins at 8:50 and ends at 3:25, using an hour schedule, with 5 different class periods.

 School building

 Construction for the current building began in 1995 and finished in the winter of 1997.
 BHS was the newest high school in the county until Monticello High School was built and finished in 1999, and STMA completed their new high school in 2009.
 A 2014 bond issue elected to build a 3,500 seat capacity football field, a track, and three practice fields.
 The work was completed prior to the 2016-17 school year.
 The bond issue also passed an expansion to the Performing Arts Center, multiple new classrooms, and a new gymnasium.

 The 1,000 seat Performing Arts Center is used for a wide range of high school and community performances.